Phytochemical foods

 Stilbenes

-Another group of polyphenols are called stilbenes, the most famous of which is resveratrol(2).
+Another group of polyphenols is called the stilbenes, the most famous of which is resveratrol(2).
 It is found in many berries, grapes and red wine; and avocados, for example.
 It is known for its powerful anti-inflammatory effects.

 Strong research alas has soured the taste of red wine; just one glass of commercial alcohol per week increases the risk of an invasive tumour[6].
-Many are turning to home brewing.
+Some are turning to home brewing.

 They do this by reducing the inflammatory actions of harmful enzymes in the body like Collagenase and COX.
 It's the flavonoids like beta-carotene and kaempferol that promote healing of fractured bones for example.